Generic Name: Lenvatinib (len VA ti nib)

 - If you get pregnant while taking lenvatinib or within 2 weeks after your last dose, call your doctor right away.

 Use this medicine as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

 - Take lenvatinib at the same time of day.

-- Take as you have been told, even if you feel well.
+- Keep taking this medicine as you have been told by your doctor or other health care provider, even if you feel well.

 - To gain the most benefit, do not miss doses.